Bikeability Scotland instructor training.

 A four-day course that allows you to deliver all 3 levels of Bikeability Scotland, as well as any course that teaches the National Standard for cycle training.
 Cycle Trainers are able to conduct static risk assessments on cycling routes and training venues.

-Prerequisites: You should be fully competent on a bicycle and have experience of riding on busy roads.
+Prerequisites: You should be fully competent on a bike and have experience of riding on busy roads.

 If you'd like to attend the Cycle Trainer course in order to train adults, the cost is £300 per person or £1,500 for a group of 5-8 participants.
 You can book an individual place on a course by registering with one the classes listed here, or set up a course for a group by emailing firstname.lastname@example.org.